Easy on the Eyes: How the Galaxy S10’s Display Protects Users from Blue Light

 If you’re usually on your phone before bed and you find yourself having trouble falling asleep, you’re not alone.

 According to recent findings from Counterpoint Research, nearly half of all global smartphone users spend more than five hours a day on their mobile device.
-Once the sun goes down, studies show that the blue light from your smartphone’s screen and other artificial light sources can throw your biological clock out of whack – making it harder to fall asleep and potentially causing more serious problems down the line.
+Once the sun goes down, studies show that the blue light from your smartphone’s screen and other artificial light sources can throw your biological clock out of whack – making it harder to fall asleep, and possibly causing more serious problems down the line.

 Why Blue Light Exposure Matters